 And so it was, one golden afternoon last June, that we found ourselves on the remarkably clean and efficient TrenItalia service from Rome to Naples.
 About half an hour before we pulled into Napoli Centrale, we saw Vesuvius, or “Azuvius,” as Leo still calls it — a sleeping giant rising some 4,200 feet behind the city’s suburbs.
 The kids pressed their faces against the window as we sped past rows of orange houses with green shutters, umbrella pines, and grapevines.
 But the volcano, as if in another dimension, didn’t seem to move at all.

 From Naples, we took a taxi an hour or so south along the ravishing Sorrentine coast, winding our way past stalls selling lemon granita and doorways heavy with hot-pink bougainvillaea.
-Our base for the next four nights was the Grand Hotel Excelsior Vittoria (doubles from USD 795), a property we had chosen with great care.
+Our base for the next four nights was the Grand Hotel Excelsior Vittoria (doubles from USD 795 or INR 77,513), a property we had chosen with great care.
 Friends had made faces when we said we were considering a family trip to this romantic, upscale part of the world. (“I mean, I went there on my honeymoon,” one said with an apologetic shrug.)
 Many hotels in Amalfi, Ravello, and Positano don’t accept children at all; those that do tend to be tight on space and high on style, with plenty of vertiginous cliff drops to ensure parental stress is kept at a maximum.

 But the minute we drove through the wrought-iron gates of the Excelsior Vittoria, which open off Sorrento’s main square like those of some fairy-tale castle, I could tell we were in safe hands.
-This 1834 property, which towers over the cliffs and the marina (an art deco–era elevator ferries guests from the lobby right down to the water), is surrounded by a large garden shaded by lemon trees and has the assured, centre-of-gravity feel of a hotel that knows it’s doing something right.
+This 1834 property, which towers over the cliffs and the marina (an art deco–era elevator ferries guests from the lobby right down to the water), is surrounded by a large garden shaded by lemon trees, and has the assured, centre-of-gravity feel of a hotel that knows it’s doing something right.

 “We have a lot of space, so there is soccer and a playground and a large swimming pool,” explained fifth-generation owner and CEO Guido Fiorentino over a Spritz made with limoncello.
 A member of Leading Hotels of the World, the Excelsior Vittoria is filled with elegant touches, from the monogrammed linen hand towels in the marble bathrooms to the parlour palms in the piano bar.
-Yet when the kids spread Nutella on the tablecloth with a butter knife at breakfast or decided to make lemonade from the fruit they found in the garden, it somehow never felt like a big deal.
+Yet when the kids spread Nutella on the tablecloth with a butter knife at breakfast, or decided to make lemonade from fruit they found in the garden, it somehow never felt like a big deal.

 The following day was the main event: our visit to Pompeii.
 Though it was still early summer, by the time we met our guide, Patrizia Coco, at the entrance to the UNESCO World Heritage site around mid-morning, the sun was beating down on the almost entirely shade-free, 40-acre site.
 “Today is very hot!”
 Coco proclaimed, fanning herself with a clipboard.

 A veteran guide for Italian-run tour operator Discover Your Italy, Coco swiftly directed us along the streets of the ancient city to the first of a series of drinking fountains, each of which has a different animal carved into its stone pedestal.
 Back in the first century AD, she explained, these served as meeting places; today, they were welcome spots for the kids to splash around and cool down in.
-Coco, herself a mother of two, gave Stella a scavenger hunt-style quiz, and looked on patiently as Leo examined every piece of volcanic rock we passed (there were many), teaching him the difference between basalt and tufa.
+Coco, herself a mother of two, gave Stella a scavenger-hunt-style quiz, and looked on patiently as Leo examined every piece of volcanic rock we passed (there were many), teaching him the difference between basalt and tufa.

 We came to the place where plaster casts of Pompeiians who perished under the ashes were on display.
 There were adult forms and, almost hidden from view in the depths of the shaded enclosure, the shape of a child.
 Each was frozen in a position of abject terror.
 I remembered a passage from the book that began it all: “The people in the streets covered their faces with their hands and clothes.
 But the ashes piled up higher and higher.
 The people could not move.
 The people could not breathe.”